Western Outlands

 The Western (Bulgarian) Outlands (Западни (български) покрайнини) is a term used in Bulgarian to denote several regions located in ex-Yugoslavia, today southeastern Serbia and southeastern North Macedonia, that were traditionally part of Bulgaria and which were predominantly inhabited by ethnic Bulgarians (Bulgarians in Serbia, Bulgarians in North Macedonia).

-The territories in question were ceded by Bulgaria to the Kingdom of the Serbs, Croats and Slovenes in 1920 as a result of the Treaty of Neuilly, following the World War I. According to the 2022 Serbian census, two municipalities, Bosilegrad and Dimitrovgrad, are populated primarily by ethnic Bulgarians.
+The territories in question were ceded by Bulgaria to the Kingdom of the Serbs, Croats and Slovenes in 1920 as a result of the Treaty of Neuilly, following World War I. According to the 2022 Serbian census, two municipalities, Bosilegrad and Dimitrovgrad, are populated primarily by ethnic Bulgarians.

 Etymology

-Serbia deems the term controversial, considering that referring to parts of a neighboring country's territory as "western outlands" can imply territorial claims.
+Serbia deems the term controversial, considering that referring to parts of a neighboring country's territory as "western outlands" can imply irredentist territorial claims.

 For this reason, the term has not been used by Belgrade in contacts with Sofia since 1948.
 It was mentioned once, in the 1947 Bled Agreement by Josip Broz Tito and Georgi Dimitrov.
 This was in the period of discussion for a Communist super-state in the Balkans, the Balkan Federative Republic, which was to include Yugoslavia, Albania and Bulgaria.
 It foresaw the return of the Western Outlands to Bulgaria.
 The BFR idea was abandoned with the Informbiro Resolution of 1948, when the split between Tito and Stalin occurred.
 Despite not being used internationally (until the 1990s when it was revived), it is very widely used in internal social and political communication in Bulgaria.

-According to the 2022 census, in the municipalities of Bujanovac, Preševo and Medveđa, 80,877 citizens were registered.
-Albanians were the most numerous with 57,710 (71% of total population), Serbs accounted for 17,001 or 21%, and Romani people were at 3,900 or 4.8%.